zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

     vEvictionCandidates[0]->fDisconnect = true;

-The existing eviction process also classifies and divides eviction candidates into groups.
-If a group only has one peer, it will not be evicted.
-This means at least one pre-Overwinter node should remain connected upto the activation block height, barring any network issues or a high ban score.
+The existing eviction process will classify and divide eviction candidates into buckets called netgroups.
+If a netgroup only has one peer, it will not be evicted.
+This means at least one pre-Overwinter node will remain connected upto the activation block height, barring any network issues or a high ban score.

 Disconnecting Existing Connections
 ----------------------------------

 At the activation block height, an Overwinter node may still remain connected to pre-Overwinter nodes.
 Currently, when connecting, a node can only perform the networking handshake once, where it sends the version message before any other messages are processed.
-To disconnect existing pre-Overwinter connections, ProcessMessage is modified so that once Overwinter activates, the protocol version of a peer is always checked when processing inbound messages.
+To disconnect existing pre-Overwinter connections, ProcessMessage is modified so that once Overwinter activates, if necessary, the protocol version of anexisting peer is validated when inbound messages arrive.

 Example code::